DavideTriso/docker-nginx/README.md

 # Docker Nginx

-Image to run Nginx apps in docker
+Image to run the Nginx webserver in docker with **auto-reloading on config and SSL certificates change**.

 ## Quick reference